in2code-de/instagram/readme.md

 Add a new scheduler task of type `Execute console commands (scheduler)` and select `instagram:importfeed`.
 Now you can add a frequency (e.g. `0 0 */2 * *` for 48h), a instagram username and a limit.

-Note: If the frequency is too high, the risk that instagram will block your server for a time is relative high.
+**Note:** If the frequency is too high, the risk that instagram will block your server (because you do not use the official API) for some time is relative high.
 At the moment I would not recommend less then once a day.

 ![Scheduler task](Documentation/Images/scheduler.png "Scheduler task")